Number of claims and ruin time for a refracted risk process: Model

 and $U_b(0)=u$.
 In this case $c_1-c_2$ denotes intensity of dividend payments, see Figure 1.

-We will assume throughout of this paper that $c_2>\lambda EX_1$, that is refracted process $U_b(t)$ tends to infinity almost surely.
+Throughout this paper, we will assume that $c_2>\lambda EX_1$, which means refracted process $U_b(t)$ tends to infinity almost surely.
 We can then consider the ruin time:

+($\tau=\infty$ if ruin does not occur).
 Note that $N_\tau$ represents the number of claims counted until the ruin time.
 The main goal of this paper is identification of the density of $(\tau, N_\tau)$.
 We start from analyzing its Laplace transform:

 where